 <p>第一篇文章标题:{{ first_archive_title }}</p>

-For example, in a document list page, we may need to get the title of the first article in the current document list and use it for a specific area of the page.
-UsingsetLabels can avoid repeated access to array indices, improving the readability and conciseness of template code:
+For example, on a document list page, we may need to retrieve the title of the first article in the current document list and use it in a specific area of the page.
+UsingsetTags can avoid repeated access to array indices, improving the readability and conciseness of template code:

 {% archiveList articles with type="list" limit="10" %}